5.56 vs .223: What’s the Real Difference Between These Popular Cartridges?

 The .223 Wylde

 Lots of 5.56 NATO ammunition is commercially available, and as a universal solution to the discrepancy between 5.56 and .223 chambers, several rifle manufacturers began chambering rifles in .223 Wylde, which was developed by Bill Wylde.
 The Wylde slightly altered the chamber dimensions to accommodate the pressures created by both 5.56 NATO and .223 Rem. ammunition.
 Also, despite the warnings, many shooters freely shoot 5.56 NATO ammunition out of their .223 Rem. chambered rifles without issue.
-OL Staff Writer, Tyler Freel, discusses this in his extensive review of the best 5.56 ammo and .223 ammo test.
+I discuss this in my extensive review of the best 5.56 ammo and .223 ammo test.
 If you want to fire 5.56 NATO ammo through your .223 chamber, proceed carefully and watch for any excessive pressure signs.
 If you’re buying a new gun or barrel, you can eliminate any potential ammo and pressure issues by purchasing a .223 Wylde or 5.56 NATO.
+An example of a fine .223 Wylde-chambered rifle is the NULA Model 20S, that I reviewed.

 Ballistics